gopherdata/gophernotes/README.md

 # gophernotes - Go in Notebooks

 `gophernotes` is a Go kernel for [Jupyter](http://jupyter.org/) notebooks.
 Finally, we can have a reliable and maintained way to use Go interactively and code in the browser.
 Use `gophernotes` to create and share documents that contain live Go code, equations, visualizations and explanatory text.
+These notebooks, with the live Go code, can then be shared with others via email, Dropbox, GitHub and the [Jupyter Notebook Viewer](http://nbviewer.jupyter.org/).
 Go forth and do data science, or anything else interesting, with go notebooks!

 This project came out of the [Gopher Gala](http://gophergala.com/) 2016.
 It is based on a REPL called [gore](https://github.com/motemen/gore) and on a, no longer maintained and self-described limited, ipython kernel call [iGo](https://github.com/takluyver/igo).